FrancisBanville/LymeDisease_SummerSchool19/README.md

 # LymeDisease_SummerSchool19
 Project during the data driven ecological synthesis summer school 2019

-Member of the the group:
+Members of the the group:
 Francis Banville